-Do you know what the customer needs from you to finalise & make the commitment?
+Do you know what the customer needs from you to finalize & make the commitment?

-What would you need the customer to help in your requirements, which will facilitate you to deliver to the prospect needs - guiding the decision favourably
+What would you need the customer to help in your requirements, which will facilitate you to deliver to the prospect needs - guiding the decision favorably

 The engagement & dialogue to bring out such a course of action from across all stakeholders - to favorably facilitate completion of the transaction, is perhaps an ‘art of negotiation’

 Negotiation is not an arrow in the quiver which you pickup from the training menu and shoot at your prospective customer!

 All the elements of positioning, relationship, understanding, proposition, need-benefit estimation and fitment are a precursor to negotiating a good deal which lets both the customer & yourselves to win with your individual requirements

 You will have to create the levers to negotiate-with and get to a point of mutual conclusion with your seemingly-diverse (??) objectives!
 You will have to get to the levers the customer is operating - in dealing with you - and to identify the balance of their application which will allow both of you to commit at a common point of mutually beneficial leverage.
 That’s deterministic negotiating!
 That’s how we don’t call bargaining as negotiation